frdbonif/sys2mqtt/README.md

 Move in to the newly created directory.
 `$``cd sys2mqtt`

-Make sure the installer script is executable.
+Make sure the required files are executable.
 `#``chmod +x install.sh`

 Run the installer script.
 Be aware: You should always check scripts before you run them to be sure you know what they are modifying on your system.
-If you'd rather not run the installer script, check the wiki for alternative methods.
+If you'd rather not run the installer script, check the bottom of this README for alternative options.
 `#``./install.sh`

 ## MQTT Topics